dougeby/IntuneDocs/intune/known-issues.md

 ---
 # required metadata
-title: "Known issues in the Microsoft Intune Preview"
+title: "Known issues in the Microsoft Intune on Azure"
-titleSuffix: "Intune Azure preview"
+titleSuffix: "Intune on Azure"
-description: "Intune Azure preview: Read about known issues in the preview"
+description: Read about known issues in Intune"
 keywords:
 author: robstackmsft
 ms.author: robstack